How To View Private Facebook Profiles & Pictures [August 2020]

 - Finally, if you have a person blocked completely, they won’t be able to see anything at all (even that you exist) regardless of their other privacy settings.

 Assuming the profile you’d like to review is private, you won’t be able to see much.
 If the user has blocked you, regardless of their privacy settings, you won’t see them on Facebook at all.
+Although you may see their messages in Facebook Messenger accompanied by a static “User” profile picture.

 It used to be a technical weakness in the Facebook site that would allow you to get at least some of the information you’re interested in despite the privacy settings.
 Previously, you could manipulate a Facebook profile URL with the person’s name to see some of their timeline and images, though this exploit has long been fixed.